HEALTH RELATED SERVICE TRACK

 Special Requirements: Minimum 24 hours a month volunteer time.
 Must complete background check, physical agility test, and pass all classes.

-Location: 41 Old Oyster Point Road, Unit D, Newport News, VA
+Location: 41 Old Oyster Point Road, Suite D, Newport News, VA

 Organization Description: The mission of Heartland Hospice is to proide quality hospice care to clients with a limited life expectancy, as well as, support to their caregivers.
 The quality of life for those we serve is enhanced through palliative and specialized supportive care designed to meet the physical, psychosocial, social and spiritual needs of the clients and caregivers.